jimmelman/markdown-cv/index.md

 `2011.03 ~ Current`
 __Link Group, Melbourne, VIC__

-Joined as Analyst/Programmer on the R2 core registry.
+Joined as Analyst/Programmer on the Superpartners core registry.
 Moved to the transition team in 2013 as Data Engineer when Link Group acquired Superpartners.

 Established robust techniques for raw data transformation.